philkwek/ID_assignment2_NatureBuddy/README.md

 - Fixed Major Bug, pages now properly display names of said locations to visit
 - Added Confirmed Locations Page

+### 24/12/2020
+- Added Adventure Page
+- Added a link to confirmed_location.html to open google maps to whatever confirmed location to help user with directions to said location

 ## Credits

 ### Media